Wharton School: Philadelphia campus

 The Philadelphia campus of the Wharton School has four primary buildings, Jon M. Huntsman Hall, Steinberg Hall-Dietrich Hall, Vance Hall, and Lauder-Fischer Hall.
 In addition, the Steinberg Conference Center houses the Aresty Institute of Executive Education.

 Jon M. Huntsman Hall is the Wharton School's main building.
 The building is a 324,000-square-foot structure with 48 seminar and lecture halls, 57 group study rooms, and several auditoriums and conference rooms.
 It was constructed through a donation from Wharton alumnus Jon M. Huntsman.
 It also has a 4,000-square-foot forum, as well as a colloquium space on the top floor.

 Steinberg Hall-Dietrich Hall is a joint 180,000-square-foot structure comprising two adjacent halls.
 It was built in 1952 and expanded in 1983 through a donation from Wharton alumnus Saul Steinberg, and houses the offices of several academic departments at the Wharton School.
 It also contains lecture halls, conference rooms and common areas for faculty and students.

-Vance Hall is a 107,000-square-foot structure built in 1972 to house Wharton's graduate programs, administrative offices, lecture halls, and meeting areas.
+Dinan Hall is a 107,000-square-foot structure built in 1972 to house Wharton's graduate programs, administrative offices, lecture halls, and meeting areas.

 Lauder-Fischer Hall houses the Joseph H. Lauder Institute for Management and International Studies, and focuses mainly on international business teaching and research initiatives.
 The Lauder Institute was founded in 1983 by Wharton alumni Leonard Lauder and Ronald Lauder.

 In 2014, the Wharton School launched the Student Life Space in Philadelphia's central business district.
 It is a 20,000-square-foot space with conference rooms, meeting rooms and over 20 group study rooms.
 It also serves as an incubator space for startup companies.

 In 2018, it was announced that a new 70,000-square-foot campus building for student entrepreneurship would be constructed, following a $25 million donation from the hedge fund manager and philanthropist Nicolai Tangen.
-The building will be located at 40th and Sansom Streets, and is set to be completed by 2020.
+The building is located at 40th and Sansom Streets, and opened in 2020.
+The building currently houses the school's Venture Lab--a hub for students interested in becoming involved with startups.